DaoChaShao/py-st-sl-anomaly-detection/README.md

 an intuitive user interface with Streamlit.

 This project is a practical platform for **machine learning beginners and enthusiasts** to understand **the core concepts and workflow of Anomaly Detection**.
-Anomaly detection is a technique for identifying rare items, events, or observations that raise suspicions by differing significantly from most of the data.
-This technology is critical in financial security areas, such as credit card fraud identification.
+This application implements anomaly detection on credit card transaction data using the Isolation Forest model.
+Users can upload datasets, select features, preprocess the data, train the model, and visualize anomalies and feature distributions.

 **DATASET**
 ---